ethersphere/swarm-guide/contents/usage/feed.rst

   is that it should be easy to derive out of information that is accesible to other users.

   For convenience, ``feed.NewTopic()`` provides a way to "merge" a byte array with a string in order to build a Feed Topic out of both.
   This is used at the API level to create the illusion of subtopics.
-This way of building topics allows to use a random byte array (for example the hash of a photo) and merge it with a human-readable string such as "comments" in order to create a Topic that could represent the comments about that particular photo.
+This way of building topics allows using a random byte array (for example the hash of a photo) and merge it with a human-readable string such as "comments" in order to create a Topic that could represent the comments about that particular photo.
   This way, when you see a picture in a website you could immediately build a Topic out of it and see if some user posted comments about that photo.